 The MSIVs satisfy Criterion 3 of 10 CFR 50.36(c)(2)(ii).

-This LCO requires that four MSIVs in the steam lines be OPERABLE.
+This LCO requires that four MSIVs and their associated actuator trains in the steam lines be OPERABLE.
 The MSIVs are considered OPERABLE when the isolation times are within limits, and they close on an isolation actuation signal.